akhilputhiry/python-tutorials/mro.md

 * If not, looks if it exists in its first parent, then in the parent of the parent and so on
 * If not, it looks if current class inherits from others classes up to the current instance others parents

-So in our example the lookup path will be
+So in our example the method resolution order aka lookup path will be like the following

 * Look in `D`
 * If not found, look in `B`